3 unexpected health risks at Disney—from fecal matter exposure to vaginal lacerations

 Between exposure to infections and severe injuries caused by the amusement park’s attractions, patients should know that one of America’s most beloved vacation destinations could pose serious health risks.

-For example, Instagram user @archandcastle claims in a video that Disney World visitors have been defecating while waiting in lines for rides.
+Instagram user @archandcastle claims in a video that Disney World visitors have been defecating while waiting in lines for rides.
 At times, commenters claim, parents allow their children to defecate so as not to leave the line.

-The video cites a Reddit thread in which user Phoenixwade posted, “I am in the queue for [Rise of the Resistance] - someone let their kid [defacate] on the floor, and then they just walked out and left it…” In response, users backed up the claim, saying that this happens regularly.
+The video cites a Reddit thread in which user @Phoenixwade posted, “I am in the queue for [Rise of the Resistance] - someone let their kid [defacate] on the floor, and then they just walked out and left it…” In response, users backed up the claim, saying that this happens regularly.
 One former employee allegedly had to “clean urine and vomit off of [Rock 'n' Roller Coaster]” several times.[]

-Just two weeks ago, Disney Dining reported that the “usually family-friendly wave pool turned into a scene of shock when a cluster of boys, who appeared to be teenagers, gathered in the shallow end” to defecate in the water intentionally.[]
+Last year, Disney Dining reported that the “usually family-friendly wave pool turned into a scene of shock when a cluster of boys, who appeared to be teenagers, gathered in the shallow end” to defecate in the water intentionally.[]

 Enterococci infections can be difficult to treat, especially in a clinical setting.
 Infection symptoms can vary, including fever, fatigue, swollen lymph nodes, pain, and urinary issues.[]